The publisher/executive editor and

 October 14, 2015.)

-In the closing months of 2015, Stacy Harris continued her consulting work with American
+During the closing months of 2015 Stacy continued her consulting work with American

 Graduate: Let's Make It Happen, the multi-year, national initiative